-British Colonial Style is a favourite of mine as it is a reminder of a gentler age without technology where you are invited to sit in a comfy chair and while away the afternoon.
-After reading this article though you will see how it is related to current decorating styles and also find out my top 7 tips on how to re-create this look for your home.
+British Colonial Style is a favourite of mine as it is a reminder of a gentler age, without technology, where you are invited to sit in a comfy chair and while away the afternoon.
+Read further to see how it is related to current decorating styles and find out my top 7 tips on how to re-create this look for your home.

 At its height in the 19th and 20th centuries, the British Empire spanned the globe and the romance of exotic travel was an exciting reality for the lucky few.
 Those who established trading posts and tea and coffee plantations in far flung places like India, the Caribbean, Africa and the Far East brought with them traditional styles from Britain that were translated and successfully adapted locally.
 The merging of these varied styles created a look that is still emulated today and evokes a bygone era that was genteel and elegant while at the same time appearing relaxed and comfortable.

 This is known as British Colonial Style and following are my 7 steps to achieve this look.